ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

 ### How to: Create a Data Center

-ProfitBricks uses the concept of data centers.
+Ionos Enterprise uses the concept of data centers.
 These are logically separated from one another and allow you to have a self-contained environment for all servers, volumes, networking, snapshots, and so forth.
 The goal is to give you the same experience as you would have if you were running your own physical data center.

 You will need a data center before you can create anything else.
 Like the server functions, the data center functions can be used to create a simple data center or a complex one.

 To create a simple one you would do this:

-    var libpb = require('libprofitbricks')
+    var libpb = require('libionosenterprise')

     libpb.setauth('username', 'password')